LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/variablesAndSlots.md

 * **Session**: The data will be saved for the entirety of the consumer's browser session.
 This is useful when using the data to query APIs and retrieve information that might be useful for multiple dialogs.

 * **Forever**: The data will be saved and accessible via Conversation Builder for 180 days. **Note**: Use of the [Context Session Store](conversation-builder-scripting-functions-manage-the-context-session-store.html) instead of this option is recommended.
+The "Forever" option will be deprecated in a future release.

 ### Displaying data to the consumer